 Feeling Blue?
 Shorter Daylight Hours May Be Affecting You

 Another consideration for feelings of SAD is how activity levels change as the weather moves us inside.
 Find indoor activity options like walking at the local mall, community center or church or look into a seasonal gym pass to keep your exercise routine going.
-If exercising around others is concerning to you during this pandemic, seek out affordable home equipment like bands along with online exercise classes to attend.
+If you prefer exercising at home, seek out affordable equipment like bands along with online exercise classes to attend.
 Realize that most people are less likely to be active when doing things alone, so if you fall into that category seek a friend, family member or partner for accountability and sticking to the plan.

 Today’s Health Topics

 Ask Dr. Weil's Q&A